 Kalnciema Quarter is a bright and lively spot in Riga, on the left bank of the Daugava River, in the green and colourful area of Pārdaugava.
 It regularly hosts events for families and children, art exhibitions, plays, open-air concerts, and educational events.
 Kalnciema Quarter is particularly famous for its weekly market – ever since 2008, on Saturdays, local farmers and artisans have been bringing their versatile produce to Kalnciema Quarter.
-Market is on Saturdays and also Sundays in December.
+Market is on Saturdays year round (and also on Sundays in December).

 The cluster of renovated wooden buildings contains a Wooden Architecture center , Wine shop and cafe, offering wine from the small vineyards of Marche, Italy, a restaurant, an art gallery and a design salon.